dixonsiu/demo-personium-engine-require/README.md

 1. Configure test.js as the endpoint.

 # Test
-Import the RestletClient.json to Restlet Client in Chome and execute the requests.
+You can try out the [CODEPEN](https://codepen.io/dixonsiu/pen/wmNzrm) or import the RestletClient.json to Restlet Client in Chome and execute the requests.